ginobilinie/codeBook/README.md

 16. maxArea.cpp: brute force: Directly scan through the array.
 A better way is to maintain two pointers from left side and right side respecitvely, and always update the lower side untile left encounter the right.

+17. int2Roman.cpp: list each possible Roman basic units and form a ordered dictionary.

 # old
 for fun, forever